 - Golimumab (Simponi®, Janssen)

 The Joseph B. Martin Conference Center at Harvard Medical School

 77 Avenue Louis Pasteur

 Boston, MA 02115

-The New England CEPAC will convene in March 2017 to discuss ICER's report on treatments for rheumatoid arthritis.
+The New England CEPAC convened on March 24, 2017 to discuss ICER's report on treatments for rheumatoid arthritis.

 This report was open to public comment until February 17, 2017.